gee-community/example-scripts/ConfusionMatrices/confusionMatrix.order.md

-# ConfusionMatrix.order
+# confusionMatrix.order
-- creates a new list indicating the name and order of the rows and columns of a specified confusion matrix.
+- Creates a new list indicating the name and order of the rows and columns of a specified confusion matrix.

 ## Syntax